zhovner/zhovner.github.com/_posts/2015-11-27-universal-ikev2-server-configuration.markdown

 ![IKEv2 vs Other VPN](/img/ikev2_vs_othervpn.png)

-IKEv2 - is a modern protocol developed by Microsoft and Cisco which was choosen as default VPN type in OS X 10.11 (El Capitan) and  Windows since version 7.
+IKEv2 is a modern protocol developed by Microsoft and Cisco which was chosen as a default VPN type in OS X 10.11 (El Capitan) and  Windows since 7.
-It supports strong encryption, auto reconnect when network changed ([MOBIKE](https://tools.ietf.org/html/rfc4555)), easy connection configuration and more.
+It supports strong encryption, auto reconnection on network change ([MOBIKE](https://tools.ietf.org/html/rfc4555)), easy configuration and more.

-This manual describes minimal IKEv2 server configuration for most simple client setup based on username/password authentication.
+This manual describes minimal IKEv2 server configuration for the most simple client setup based on username/password authentication.
-No additional software needed on clients side, no certificates importing.
+No additional software required on client side, no certificates importing.

-*IKEv2 supporting platforms*
+*IKEv2 supported platforms*

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;border-color:#ccc;}